Kossowski/gatsby-theme-prismic-starter/README.md

 ## Instructions
 ### Quick Start

-1. create a directory for your new Website
+1. create a directory for your new website
-2. initial your package.json with `yarn init` or `npm init`
+2. initial your package.json with `yarn init`
 3. install the Theme with `yarn add gatsby-theme-prismic-default`
-4. add a `gatsby-config.js` file to activate and controll the Theme:
+4. add a `gatsby-config.js` file to activate and controll the theme:

    ```javasript
    module.exports = {
    __experimentalThemes: [